robreder/RaspySayIp4Addr/README.md

 # RaspySayIp4Addr
 Welcome to the project RaspySayIp4Addr.

-**Current issue: https://github.com/raspberrypi/linux/issues/3077 with latest updates to Kernel 4.19.**

-**Therefore the solution was changed to use the commandline to generate a wav-file which then will be played with omxplayer.**

 This project is mainly thougth to be used on RASPBERRY PIs as for me this is the main use case.
 But if you would use such a solution on an other linux system feel free to use it there.
 I will be glad if I get some inputs from you.
 So whenever you would have an idea to change this solution write me a note.